 She angled her knee to aid her pushing hand.
 The seat began to give way.

-Let's hope whoever was firing was too interested in shooting Justice to peer through the heavily tinted windows at the car's interior.
+Hopefully Justice would keep whoever was firing to busy to peer through the heavily tinted windows at the car's interior.

 The car door opened.
 "Let me help you there, Gracie."